 - Adherence refers to taking medicines as prescribed. - This includes getting the right dose, at the right time, plus following any other advice, such as taking with or without food. - When ART was first available, adherence needed to be very high routinely taking 95% or more doses. - Now that ART involves fewer pills and fewer doses, adherence is also easier.
 Although perfect adherence is ideal, occasional missed doses are okay. - Most people living with HIV are pretty good at taking meds.
 Adherence to ART is higher than for many other medicines.
-But doctors can only help if they know that someone is having problems.
+But if you are having trouble, please talk to your doctor.
+They can only help if they know about any problems.